 Will the Police Department take my fingerprints for a job application or professional license?

-The Richmond Police Department will take fingerprints for job applications, a professional license or for immigration purposes for residents of Richmond or for people who are being fingerprinted because of a business or profession located in Richmond.
+The Richmond Police Department will take ink fingerprints for job applications, a professional license or for immigration purposes for residents of Richmond or for people who are being fingerprinted because of a business or profession located in Richmond.
 There is no cost, and no appointment is necessary.
 (You must bring the fingerprint cards your employer/agency/etc. specifies with you, the RPD does not have any “generic” fingerprint cards or other types of fingerprint cards.)

 My car has been towed, how do I get it released?

 For the release of your vehicle, you must pay a $500 administrative bond at the Richmond Village Hall or Richmond Police Department and all towing and storage fees must be paid directly to the respective towing company, whose name and phone number is noted on the tow receipt.